Restream/reindexer/readme.md

 The first one adds elements to the end of `integer_array`, the second one adds 5 items to the front of it.
 To make this code work in Golang `SetExpression()` should be used instead of `Set()`.

-To remove and item you should do the following:
+To remove item by index you should do the following:

 ```sql
 update ns drop array[5]